 Young Carers Awareness Day

-Young Carers Awareness Day is taking place on 30th January 2020.
-The day gives a voice to young carers and highlights the challenges and issues they face as well as empowering young carers and helping them with their wellbeing.
+Young Carers Action Day is taking place on16th March 2021.
+The day gives a voice to young carers and young adult carers and highlights the challenges and issues they face as well as empowering young carers and helping them with their wellbeing.

 A young carer is someone under 18 years of age who helps look after someone in their family, or a friend, who is ill, disabled or misuses drugs and/or alcohol.
 Many carers are caring from a young age.

 There are an estimated 800,000 young carers* in the UK and 21,000 in East Sussex.
 An estimated 1 in 5 secondary school pupils are young carers in the UK.

 Young carers take on a lot of responsibility, most of which would generally be regarded as parents’ and adults’ responsibilities.